 A Ground Investigation is broadly a more restrictive phase of specialist intrusive geotechnical investigation with associated site monitoring, testing, and factual or interpretative reporting:

-• Characterisation of waste – Disposal to landfill or on-site re-use.
+- Characterisation of waste – Disposal to landfill or on-site re-use.
 Disposal costs of excavated materials can make projects uneconomical.
-WAC and WM3 Testing to characterise waste materials for management and/or disposal, potential alternatives to landfill.
+WAC and WM3 Testing characterise waste materials for management and/or disposal, potential alternatives to landfill.

 Site Investigation Phase 1 and Phase 2

-Broadly, Site Investigation Survey site reports can be put into two main categories.
-Some examples of when either a Phase 1 or Phase 2 Site Investigation would be necessary are:
+Broadly, Site Investigation Reports can be put into two main categories.
+Some examples of when either a Phase 1 or Phase 2 would be necessary are:

 Phase 1 – Desk Study Report